 Get ready for Firefox

-Open-source browser is trim, fast and stable
+The open-source browser is trim, fast and stable.

 Sometimes less is more.
 Especially if it means you get a faster, trimmer Web browser that isn’t subject to the crashes and security gaps that afflict the market-leading Microsoft Internet Explorer.

 Say hello to the Mozilla organization’s Firefox, an open-source upstart that could well give Internet Explorer a run for its money.

 Trim?
 You bet.
 Our download of Firefox took only a few seconds; the code is a svelte 6.2M in size.
 By comparison, you’ll download about 12M to get the latest version of Internet Explorer.

 Indeed, a basic installation of Firefox sticks to the fundamentals.
 The browser interface looks very much like that of Internet Explorer, with toolbars across the top and an optional panel down the left side that can display either bookmarks or a history of Web sites visited.
 Also included are a built-in pop-up blocker and a customizable search bar.

 In addition to its trim lines, Firefox offers features that Internet Explorer users might envy.
 We especially liked its tabbed browsing feature.
 As you open Web sites, you can have them appear as tabs above the main display window, making it easy to move from one site to another.